 If you or a loved one is a veteran who was exposed to asbestos while on duty, you may have plenty of questions about what to do next.
 We know this can be a difficult emotional time for you.
 In an effort to ease your burden, we’ve compiled a list of the most frequently asked questions.

-Our Veterans Department can help you or a loved one file asbestos-related VA claims and secure benefits for veterans.
+Our Veterans Department can help you or a loved one understand asbestos-related VA claims and benefits for veterans.

 Many people wonder what it takes to get an asbestos claim approved with the VA.
 Proof of asbestos exposure and medical paperwork validating the diagnosis are important.
 A number of asbestos-related conditions qualify for Disability Compensation.